T3tsuo/paladinsLive/README.md

 ### KeyWord:
 There is a stat in the live match called "df" which stands for "dominance factor".
 This is a value calculated by paladins by summing up this equation of every match: 2xkills - 3xdeaths + assists.
 If a players dominance factor is low or in the negatives it means they usually have a bad kda and do not perform well.
 If it is high, usually they are good.

+## Error:
+If the app crashes (unlike "not responding"), then a txt file will be created on the users desktop with information on the error.
+Copy paste that error to the issues tab on my github so I can take a look and try to debug it.

 ## Developer ID and Authentication Key:
 Hi-Rez allows us users to access their database by giving us a Developer ID's and a Authentication Keys, but with that we have limited requests we can make before we can no longer use the database for a certain time period.